 Expert Reveals 7 Tips on How to Erase Your Personal Data When Selling Your Car

-The cars on our roads today are becoming more and more technologically advanced, and it is now standard practice for cars to offer features that make our drive smoother and more entertaining, such as built-in sat navigation, hands-free and Bluetooth audio.
+The cars on our roads today are becoming increasingly technologically advanced, and it is now standard practice for cars to offer features that make our drive smoother and more entertaining, such as built-in sat navigation, hands-free and Bluetooth audio.

-In a survey from Which? of more than 14,000 drivers, 79% of drivers revealed that they don’t take measures to remove data and return the car to its factory settings before selling it, which means that their data could be accessed and breached by future owners of their vehicle.
+In a survey from Which? of more than 14,000 drivers, 79% of drivers revealed that they don’t take measures to remove data and return the car to its factory settings before selling it, which means that their data could be accessed and breached by future vehicle owners.

 But luckily, erasing your data from your connected car is a super easy process.
 Following on from a recent report on connected cars, Alex Kindred, car insurance expert at Confused.com, has shared his seven tips on erasing your data and protecting yourself:

-- Remove all Bluetooth pairings – Disconnect all your previous Bluetooth pairings from your car to ensure the safety of your devices.
-Although most paired devices will need to be in range to connect, it’s still important to remove them; particularly mobile phones that may have been connected for hands-free calls and texts, which will have access to all your contacts, call and text history.
+1. Remove all Bluetooth pairings – Disconnect all your previous Bluetooth pairings from your car to ensure the safety of your devices.
+Although most paired devices will need to be in range to connect, it’s still important to remove them; particularly mobile phones that may have been secured for hands-free calls and texts, which will have access to all your contacts, call and text history.

-- Delete contacts and call history – Manually go through your phone book and erase all your saved and synced contacts, calls and text history.
-In cases like this, it’s essential to protect other people’s personal information too, like their phone numbers, to avoid future drivers contacting them unwantedly.
+3. Delete contacts and call history – Manually go through your phone book and erase all your saved and synced contacts, calls and text history.
+In cases like this, it’s essential to protect other people’s personal information, like their phone numbers, to avoid unwanted future drivers contacting them.

-- Delete saved addresses – Similarly, it’s important to erase all addresses and saved locations from the car’s navigation system.
-If not wiped, then future drivers will have a pretty clear idea of the places you regularly travel to, such as your place of work or family and friends’ homes.
-In that case, it’s also essential to erase this information to protect yourself and protect other people – particularly if the saved location has been given a name such as “Mum’s house”, for example.
+4. Delete saved addresses – Similarly, it’s important to erase all addresses and saved locations from the car’s navigation system.
+If not wiped, future drivers will have a pretty clear idea of the places you regularly travel to, such as your place of work or family and friends’ homes.
+In that case, it’s also essential to erase this information to protect yourself and others – particularly if the saved location has been given a name such as “Mum’s house”, for example.

-- Refer to the car’s manual – While it’s wise to do the above steps manually to ensure all desired data is removed, you can also follow instructions in your car’s in-depth manual on restoring your vehicle to factory settings, which should wipe all stored settings and data.
+6. Refer to the car’s manual – While it’s wise to do the above steps manually to remove all desired data, you can also follow instructions in your car’s in-depth manual on restoring your vehicle to factory settings, which should wipe all stored settings and data.

 RELATED: Ever Wondered How Much Your Car Knows About You?